mprzodala/eventrix/getting-started.md

 eventrix.useReceiver(fooReceiver);
 ```
-If you use `EventsReceiver` in eventrix instance it will get access to stateManager when event will be called.
-State manager can set new state or get any state that you need.
+If you use `EventsReceiver` in eventrix instance, it will get access to stateManager when event will be called.
+State manager can set new state or get any state which you need.

 Eventrix has one default events receiver on event `setState`.
 When you emit this event with